 Important Community Updates

-- NEW Flu Shots: Students should receive a flu shot before arriving on campus.
+- Flu Shots: Students should receive a flu shot before arriving on campus.

 - Laptop or tablet